Richard-S16/Richard-S16/README.md

 Why do you like Javascript?
 I love its ecosystem, there are a bunch of crazy and innovative people pushing the language to the limit! <br><br>
 Why do you like Typescript?
 It's JS, but improved!
 In my opinion <br><br>
 TS over JS always?
 Although I love Typescript, I think JS is enough for most projects. <br><br>
 What OTHER languages do you code in?
-I have coded in Python and Java, mostly for my work, but I wouldn't say I KNOW Python and Java... <br><br>
+I have coded in Python and Java, mostly for work, but I wouldn't say I KNOW Python and Java... <br><br>
 Would you be willing to learn a new programming language?
 Absolutely!
 I even think about a few, but for now I'm going to stick with the JS ecosystem. <br><br>
 Do you have any kind of interest in other IT areas (QA, DevOps, Cybersecurity, Machine Learning)?
 Not really...
 I have software development as a job and a hobby too.
 <!---